tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.8.8

+-  Create-pdf:
+    -  Now prints for person type;
+    -  Now reads that the contract's timeUnit is in days and displays an 'events' version;
+    -  Created page breaks for signatures/witnesses;
+-  Contract now has timeUnit variable, inside dates;

 ### Version 1.8.7